groz/fotm/README.md

 TODO
 ASAP:
-- When setup is unselected populate team list with current filter
+- When setup is unselected populate team list with current filter (not working for KR)

 Frontend:
 - Show loading spin until SignalR is connected